Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/filtering.md

 Simply set the [Predicate](xref:@ActiproUIRoot.Data.Filtering.PredicateFilter.Predicate) property to the predicate to use.
 If the predicate returns `true`, the [IncludedFilterResult](xref:@ActiproUIRoot.Data.Filtering.DataFilterBase.IncludedFilterResult) property value will be returned by the filter.
 Otherwise, `DataFilterResult.IncludedByDescendants` will be returned.

-This example code shows how to set a predicate filter that assumes each item is a `TreeNodeModel` (your custom model type) and checks to see if the `Name` starts with "Foo".
+This example code shows how to set a predicate filter that assumes each item is a `TreeNodeModel` (your custom model type) and checks to see if the `Name` starts with `"Foo"`.

 ```csharp
 treeListBox.DataFilter = new PredicateFilter(i => ((TreeNodeModel)i).Name.StartsWith("Foo"));